-Anno Accademico 2020/2021
+Anno Accademico 2021/2022

 ELECTRONICS FOR INDUSTRIAL MEASUREMENTS

-Enrollment year 2020/2021
+Enrollment year 2021/2022

-Academic year 2020/2021
+Academic year 2021/2022

 Regulations DM270

 Academic discipline ING-INF/01 (ELECTRONICS)

 Department DEPARTMENT OF ELECTRICAL, COMPUTER AND BIOMEDICAL ENGINEERING

 Course INDUSTRIAL AUTOMATION ENGINEERING

 Curriculum PERCORSO COMUNE

 Year of study 1°

-Period 1st semester (28/09/2020 - 22/01/2021)
+Period 1st semester (27/09/2021 - 21/01/2022)

 ECTS 6

 Lesson hours 57 lesson hours

 Language English

 Activity type WRITTEN TEST

-Teacher RATTI LODOVICO (titolare) - 6 ECTS
+Teacher RATTI LODOVICO (titolare) - 2 ECTS RATTI LODOVICO (titolare) - 3 ECTS GRASSI MARCO - 1 ECTS

 Prerequisites Students need to have a basic knowledge of differential calculus and complex numbers, of electromagnetic principles and of the analysis methods for electrical circuits (Kirchhoff's laws, Thevenin's and Norton's theorems, superposition principle, impedance of a linear network).

 Learning outcomes The course is meant to provide an overview on electronics for application to industrial measurements.
-At the end of the course, the

-student is supposed to be able to: 1) recognize the most simple and popular amplification and filtering schemes and understand their operation; 2) analyze analog circuits based on operational amplifiers and combinatorial digital networks; 3) choose the values of component parameters based on the requirements of a specific application; 4) use an appropriate language in describing simple analog and digital circuits and their operation.
-The course also aims at providing students with the possibly needed tools to expand their knowledge of electronics beyond the course program.
+At the end of the course, the student is supposed to be able to: 1) recognize the most simple and popular amplification and filtering schemes and understand their operation; 2) analyze analog circuits based on operational amplifiers and combinatorial digital networks; 3) choose the values of component parameters based on the requirements of a specific application; 4) use an appropriate language in describing simple analog and digital circuits